-A few years later Cuban, who was 16 at the time, found another opportunity to make money when workers at the local newspaper company were on a strike.
-He knew that people generally liked to keep abreast with what was going on in the world, so he ordered papers from a company in another city and sold them in his area until the strike was over.
+A few years later Cuban, who was 16 at the time, found another opportunity to make money when workers at the local newspaper company were on strike.
+He knew that people generally liked to keep abreast of what was going on in the world, so he ordered papers from a company in another city and sold them in his area until the strike was over.

-In a 2004 blog post describing his early days in the Lone Star State Cuban wrote, “I remember being 24 years old, living in Dallas in a 3-bedroom apartment with 5 other friends…I didn’t have my own bedroom.
+I remember being 24 years old, living in Dallas in a 3-bedroom apartment with 5 other friends.
+I didn’t have my own bedroom.
 I slept on the couch or floor depending on what time I got home.
 I had no closet.
 Instead I had a pile that everyone knew was mine.
-My car had the usual hole in the floorboard, a ’77 FIAT X19 that burned a quart of oil that I couldn’t afford every week.”
+My car had the usual hole in the floorboard, a ’77 FIAT X19 that burned a quart of oil that I couldn’t afford every week.